nheidloff/blog-net/_posts/2023-12-21-highlights-of-my-technical-work-in-2023.md

 ## Highlights

 As always it has been a pleasure to work with so many smart colleagues at IBM.
-While I had worked at developer and developer advocate earlier, this year I focused on AI and learned a lot from IBM's AI experts.
+While I had worked as developer and developer advocate earlier, this year I focused on AI and learned a lot from IBM's AI experts.

 Topics: